One of the most important metal roofing installation considerations is how much do metal roofs cost.

 Price of a Tin Roof

-Knowing the price of a tin roof before deciding to install one is important.
-Roofing tin prices vary depending on the size and complexity of the installation but expect to pay between $5 and $10 per square foot.
+Roofing tin prices vary depending on the size and complexity of the metal roof installation but expect to pay between $5 and $10 per square foot.

 Metal Roofing Residential Cost